sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/1-Introduction/3-Tables-and-keys.md

 An actual instance (i.e. contains data) of a table = set of tuple/rows + a table structure

+## Why table
+Instead of thinking about data, programs or automation, lets think of how data is obtained.
+So, without tech/computers, we tell stories (i.e. represent situations) about something.
+And in a given story, there may be multiple instances of the same kind of thing (object).
+Also, these objects interact with each other.
+This effectively gives us the constructs of tables:
+1. Multiple instances of the same type of thing - represents linear repetition, i.e. table.
+Each instance becomes a row.
+2. Each object has certain inherent properties, these become attributes of that object's table.
+3. Since objects interact - with other types of object, or even with the same kind.
+That leads to links between tables.

+Lets consider an alternative (to the above) story where we'd not need table, and try to think about a construct to represent it.
+So this story has objects, but only one instance of an object is present.
+The objects may relate to one another.
+This leads to the logical structure of a graph where nodes are objects and edges are relations, but, this graph is static, it never changes.
+So there's nothing to record or update here, i.e. it's not a data system (although it does capture non-zero information), i.e. there's nothing to manage/maintain here. *In short, this is a potentially boring story, and the real world does have a lot of multiplicity, and parts of it we're interested in are mostly not like this boring story, hence we need tables*.

 ## Key
 A key is a *minimal set* of attributes to uniquely identify a row.